leightontipene95/StarSeeker/README.md

 **Accessibility:**

 - Started implementing screen reader support in `Intro.tsx` with `accessibilityLabel` and `accessibilityHint`.
-- Full accessibility coverage across all components would be prioritised in production, including proper focus management and keyboard navigation.
+- Full accessibility coverage across all components would be prioritised in production.

 **Testing Scope:**